bolajidevops/MarketPeak_Ecommerce/README.md

 **3: Pushing the code to Github repository**

-So far I’ve been able to allow Git to track and monitor all the project work done locally on my system but that's is not enough, I need to create a github repository online naming it *MarketPeak_Ecommerce* and push from my local remote to the GitHub remote created online should incase my system brakes down or crashed, I can always go to the online repository created to recover my projects.
+So far, I’ve been able to allow Git to track and monitor all the project work done locally on my system but that's is not enough, I need to create a github repository online naming it *MarketPeak_Ecommerce* and push from my local remote to the GitHub remote created online should incase my system brakes down or crashed, I can always go to the online repository created to recover my projects.

 **3.i: Creating a Remote Repository on GitHub:**

-The below images show how i created my git repository named *MarketPeak_Ecommerce*
+The below images shows how i created my git repository named *MarketPeak_Ecommerce*

 ![alt text](images/Creating-newrepo-on-github-MarketPeak_Ecommerce.png)